Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Diagrammatic models

-This decomposition is not unique, since in the above decomposition of $N_X$, one can only consider the $\vee$-maximal spanning elements (tree filtrations $T_X$) of $N_X$ in the lattice of filtrations $(\mathbf{Filt}(X),\geq,\min,\max)$\footnote{The join of that lattice is the minimum of the filtrations.}. \end{corollary}
+This decomposition is not unique among join decompositions of $\F _X$, since in the above decomposition of $\F _X$, one can only consider the $\vee$-maximal spanning elements (tree filtrations $\T _X$) of $\F _X$ in the lattice of filtrations $(\mathbf{Filt}(X),\geq,\min,\max)$ (note that the join of that lattice is the minimum of the filtration values because the poset-order is given by the reverse inequality). \end{corollary}